gaarangoa/ARGminer/README.md

 # About
 For details, please visit ARGminer blog for news and usage: https://bench.cs.vt.edu/argminer/#/forum

+# Licence
+ARGminer source code is open source and licenced under the BSD 2-Clause Licence.
+However, resources used in ARGminer such as databases may have commercial restrictions.
+Please take a look at each one of the following resources for details about usage:

+* CARD
+* SARGs
+* UniProt
+* ACLAME
+* PATRIC
+* MEGARES
+* ARG-ANNOT
+* Resfinder
+* ARDB
+* NCBI

 # Contact
 If you have any question regarding ARGminer, please post a question, comment, issue in our ARGminer blog: https://bench.cs.vt.edu/argminer/#/forum